 - Pre-dawn departure from High Camp to the Lobuche Summit!
 (20,075′)

-- If you’re feeling great, continue on to Pheriche for the evening
+- After a rest and lunch, continue on to Pheriche for the evening

 - Meals included: B/L/D